 Like all Global-brand knives, their G12 traditional Japanese cleaver is actually made in Japan.
 It’s a true butcher’s knife and is made to cut through all kinds of meat and proteins and even bones.
 The G12 is made entirely of Cromova 18 stainless steel and has great balance, weight, and quality.
 It’s widely loved by its users and gets great reviews on Amazon.

 Smaller than most cleavers, the Global meat cleaver has dimensions of roughly 3.5″ x 6.5″.
 While most Global knives are very thin-bladed and lightweight, this cleaver is more substantial and heavy-duty as you might expect.

 3. Dalstrong “Crixus” Chef & Cleaver Hybrid

 This is a cool-looking SWORD knife for sure.
 Dalstrong has gone above and beyond to make a Japanese-style knife that looks like nothing else available on the market.
-I’m sure I’ll get the standard notes that this is not a Japanese knife, but rather a Chinese-built knife.
+I’m sure I’ll get the standard notes that this is not a Japanese knife, but rather a Chinese cleaver.
 It’s true.
 It is made in China, but it’s designed with Japanese styling, materials, and design.
 Besides, there are very few Japanese meat cleavers and I wanted to give you guys as many options to choose from as possible.